DLT-Solutions-JBoss/ansibleWorkshops/exercises/ansible_tower/4-security/README.md

 At the bottom of the screen you will see the new template you just created.
 Click the rocketship icon ![Launch Button](at_launch_icon.png) next to the STIG Job Template entry to launch the job.

+**NOTE**
+Step 10 will take approximately 10 minutes to complete the scan and generate the report.

 ## Observe the Scanning Process and View Reports

 ### Step 11: